 Sign Up For Dawn Patrol

 When was the last time you got first tracks?
 We don’t mean standing at the front of the lift line by 7:30, we’re talking about being at the top of the mountain while everyone else is still in their pajamas.
 You’ll have untouched powder, crisp corduroy and the assurance that your early alarm clock was worth it.
-At Sugarbush, join a group of 12 in the Lincoln Limo ($75 per person) and set off to the top the Slide Brook Wilderness Area or other stashes (see p.
-19 for the full skinny).
-Or, strap on a pair of skins.
+At Sugarbush, join a group of 12 in the Lincoln Limo ($85 per person) and set off to the top the Slide Brook Wilderness Area or other stashes.
+Or, strap on a pair of skins and head to Bolton Valley for the Catamount Trail Association’s Dawn Patrol series, with a skin up Wilderness liftline for either a sidecountry tour or a run down fresh corduroy on the trails—all before work.
 Many resorts are now allowing skinning on limited trails before the lifts open.
-But be sure to check the resort’s policies and be careful to stay on designated uphill routes.
+But be sure to check resorts’ policies before you go and be careful to stay on designated uphill routes.

-Starting Nov.
-26, Stowe hosts themed Saturday nights at its Ice Rink at the Spruce Peak with a DJ spinning, the Beer Garden in full swing and firepits blazing.
-Mark your calendars for December 17-18 when Olympic figure skater Nancy Kerrigan will show you how it’s done, literally, with both a skating performance and clinics.
-This past summer, Okemo also gave its Ice House rink an upgrade with a new IceMat system (the same that’s used in New York’s Rockefeller Center, that will allow the resort to open the rink in November and keep it open, even if the temperatures rise.
+Try some open-air skating at Stowe’s Ice Rink at Spruce Peak, which the mountain offers with firepits blazing.
+In summer 2016, Okemo also gave its Ice House rink an upgrade with a new IceMat system (the same that’s used in New York’s Rockefeller Center), that have allowed the resort to open the rink in November and keep it open, even if the temperatures rise.
 If you’re into hockey, hang out at the Ice Haus at Jay Peak where teams from all over northern Vermont come to play and practice.
+For more places around the state where you can skate outdoors into the winter, try this story.

 Get Fat (Biking)

 It’s easy to see why Vermonters love fatbikes: the beefy five-inch-wide tires roll easily through crusty snow and ice on all kinds of trails.
 If you’re looking to try one, get a rental at Jay Peak’s Nordic Center ($65 for a full day rental and trail pass), the Rikert Nordic Center ($55 for a full day rental), at the Mountain Meadows Cross Country Center in Killington, Vt. ($65 for a full day), among other places.
-Also, be on the lookout for fatbike meet-ups throughout the winter at Rikert, the Trapp Family Lodge and at the mother of all fatbike events, Winterbike, on March 4 at the Kingdom Trails in East Burke.
+Also, be on the lookout for fatbike meet-ups throughout the winter at Rikert, the Trapp Family Lodge and at the mother of all fatbike events, Winterbike, on Feb.
+22 at the Kingdom Trails in East Burke.
+For more great fatbiking events across Vermont, check out this story from our sister publication, Vermont Sports Magazine.

 Climb The Walls

 This past summer, Stowe Mountain Resort put the crowning touches on its Spruce Peak Adventure Center with the Stowe Rocks climbing wall that rises 40 feet in front of four-story windows.
 The wall features are modeled after some of the climbs in Smuggler’s Notch and more than four dozen routes have varying degrees of difficulty.
 A two-hour intro course with all equipment is just $30 and season passes are also available.
-Over at Smugglers’ Notch, a 26,000 sq. ft. new Fun Zone is being finished this winter.
-When it opens next spring, it’s slated to have a double-sided 30-foot climbing wall (as well as a slot-car track, laser tag arena, mini-golf and and an arcade.)
+Over at Smugglers’ Notch the 26,000 sq. ft.
+Fun Zone has a double-sided 30-foot climbing wall (as well as a slot-car track, laser tag arena, mini-golf and an arcade.)
 Once you’ve learned the ropes indoors, try it on the Notch’s ice falls with Burlington’s Petra-Cliffs during the annual Smugg’s Ice Bash, Jan.
-20-22.
+24-26.